5H1N0B11/flightgear-mirage2000/Mirage-2000/Docs/manual_rst/weapons.rst

 .. image:: images/ground_attack_ccip_hud.png

-If you use a standard [Mk82 bomb](https://en.wikipedia.org/wiki/Mark_82_bomb), then you need to start a steep dive (ca. 40 degs) from at least 10'000 ft to have enough time for aiming and for the bomb to get armed.
+If you use a standard `Mk82 bomb <https://en.wikipedia.org/wiki/Mark_82_bomb>`_, then you need to start a steep dive (ca. 40 degs) from at least 10'000 ft above the target to have enough time for aiming and for the bomb to get armed.
 Using the Snake-Eye retarding device (Mk82SE) you can fly pretty low without a deep dive - given enough speed.

 CCRP